 As of the effective date of the Technical Report, to the best of my knowledge, information and belief, those sections of the Technical Report which I am responsible for contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading.

-"Signed and sealed" Jesus M. Velador Beltran, QP.
+Jesus M. Velador Beltran, QP.